ethlo/dachs/README.md

 In general bulk delete will not trigger delete events (aka `DELETE FROM Entity`).

 ### Performance
 Simple tests indicate that you can expect about 1-5% degradation in performance.
-Note that Dachs is rarely the culprit, it is the framwork.
-YMMV!
+YMMV.

 NOTE: Keep in mind that this test was performed on an in-memory database, performing 20 000 calls in about 2 seconds.
 Normally the real overhead would be negligible as the performance hit of your database would far outweigh this.

-### Release history
-TBA